yeungda/tourist/README.markdown

 * Delay assertions until after testing is done.
 This means seperating observation from assertion.
 * Users know things, so let's model it so that Users have data.
 * Scenarios that describe things users do at a macro level.

-# Design
-* Data is located in users.
-* States are goals users try to get to.
-* State transitions describe how to get from State to State
-* Scenarios describe User journeys
-* Observations record what a User sees
-* Assertions describe expectations for Observations